-- The less money you spend, and the more you stay within your budget, the more secure and confident you'll feel about the beginning of your marriage.
-Weddings are not supposed to financially wreak you.
+- The less money you spend and the more you stay within your budget, the more secure and confident you'll feel about the beginning of your marriage.
+Weddings are not supposed to wreak you financially.

 - Use Excel or another type of spreadsheet to keep track of money, conversations, and the like.
 Organization is key to managing stress.

-- If you and your partner don't want to include something in your wedding then don't put money on it.
-Sometimes we do things for other people or we follow traditions when really we don't have to do these things.
+- If you and your partner don't want to include something in your wedding, then don't put money on it.
+Sometimes we do things for other people or follow traditions when really we don't have to do these things.